Planning Agents on an Ego-Trip: Leveraging Hybrid Ego-Graph Ensembles for Improved Tool Retrieval in Enterprise Task Planning: Experimental Results

 \subsection{Retrieval Results and Analysis}

 To evaluate retrieval effectiveness, we compared four approaches: semantic retrieval, lexical retrieval (Okapi BM25\footnote{\url{https://pypi.org/project/rank-bm25/}}), hybrid retrieval, as well as our proposed KG-based retrieval method.
 Table~\ref{tab:complete_recall_results} summarizes the \textit{CompleteRecall} metric across all four approaches broken down by query type as well as aggregated averages.
+Comparable graph-based baselines are not available because no existing work provides enterprise-grade tools or real-world enterprise setups of this kind.
+As a result, direct empirical comparison is not feasible.

 Semantic retrieval using dense vector embeddings to capture the similarity between queries and tool descriptions achieved a micro-average \textit{CompleteRecall} of $59.84\%$ at $k=3$, $73.96\%$ at $k=5$, and $85.69\%$ at $k=10$, but struggled with nuanced queries requiring deeper contextual understanding.

 For lexical retrieval, we evaluated Okapi BM25 with three tokenization strategies: simple whitespace split, regex-based tokenization using \texttt{(\textbackslash b\textbackslash w+\textbackslash b)}, and SpaCy lemmatization\footnote{\url{https://spacy.io/api/lemmatizer}}.
 These were tested across two input types—tool description only, and description plus title.
 Including titles generally improved performance, with regex-based tokenization achieving micro-average \textit{CompleteRecall} of $48.31\%$ at $k=3$, $61.63\%$ at $k=5$, and $76.54\%$ at $k=10$ on the combined input.